jepstein-eagle/adaptable/packages/adaptable/readme/functions/theme-function.md

 # Theme (AdaptableFunction)

-The Theme([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Theme`) Function allows users to select between one of AdapTable's shipped Themes ('Light' and 'Dark') and for developers to create their own.
+The Theme Function allows users to select between one of AdapTable's shipped Themes ('Light' and 'Dark') and for developers to create their own.

 Users can change the Theme at run-time (subject to Entitlements) by selecting the theme they want from the Dropdown in the Theme Toolbar, Tool Panel or Popup.